asgar007/ecom/README.md

 ## Styling

 The app is designed to resemble a modern e-commerce website.
-It utilizes CSS styles and can be further customized to fit your desired aesthetic.
+It utilizes SCSS styles and can be further customized to fit your desired aesthetic.
 You may also consider using popular UI libraries such as Bootstrap or Material-UI to enhance the app's visual appeal.

 ## Usage